getsentry/sentry-cli/README.md

 This will automatically download the correct version of `sentry-cli` for your operating system and install it.
 If necessary, it will prompt for your admin password for `sudo`.
 For a different installation location or for systems without `sudo` (like Windows), you can `export INSTALL_DIR=/custom/installation/path` before running this command.

+If you are using `sentry-cli` on Windows environments, [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) is required.

 To verify it’s installed correctly you can bring up the help:

     sentry-cli --help